MarcialRosales/jwt-demo/README.md

 ```
 trdFmDVIKGhC8wR7be36Jyve3lqQRLTI
 ```
-Next we are going to submit the following request to `jwt-token-service`:
+Next we are going to submit the following request to `jwt-token-service`.
+First of all, launch it (it runs on port 8081).
 ```
 curl -X POST -H "Content-Type: application/json" -d '{"aud":"gateway","sub":"bob"}' localhost:8081/symmetricalToken?symmetricalKey=trdFmDVIKGhC8wR7be36Jyve3lqQRLTI
 ```